mgarnault/CartoFreq/README.md

-# CartoFreq : A shinyapp to display and make prediction map of frequency data in France BLABLABLA
+# CartoFreq : A shinyapp to display and make prediction map of frequency data in France

 &nbsp;
 &nbsp;